davidiswhat/AnimeIllustrationRecognizer/README.md

 ## Image Preprocessing
 ![](https://github.com/davidiswhat/AnimeIllustrationRecognizer/blob/main/Screenshots/ImagePreprocessing.PNG)
-- The add image window interface includes checkboxes to crop the Anime face and to use grayscale
+- The add image window interface includes checkboxes to crop the face after detection or to apply grayscale
-- The image showcases an example of this and how you would include the submission name
+- This image showcases an example of both of them being applied and how you would include the submission name in the first textbox

 ## Pixelate
 ![](https://github.com/davidiswhat/AnimeIllustrationRecognizer/blob/main/Screenshots/Pixelate.PNG)
-- WARNING: This is a time consuming process
+- WARNING: This is a time-consuming process
 - Clicking the "Pixelate" button will open a window where the user can input a tag (e.g. headphones) to pixelate
 - The image will pixelate the relevant area(s) the model used to calculate the tag's confidence coefficient
-- Note: The other two buttons, "Mask" and "Stylegan", currently do nothing and are hidden to users
+- Note: The other two buttons, "Mask" and "Stylegan", currently do nothing and are hidden from users

 # Training Dataset